Join the fastest-growing Food community on Pinterest

 - Stir in cranberries and white chocolate chips.

-- Drop spoonfuls on baking sheet.
+- Drop spoonfuls on a baking sheet.

-- Bake 10–12 minutes until edges are firm.
+- Bake for 10–12 minutes until the edges are firm.

 - Cool and serve.